denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 “Development of the IBM Magnetic Tape SELECTRIC Composer.” *IBM Journal of Research and Development* 12, no. 5 (September 1968): 380–98.

-Brackbill, Hervey.
-“Some Telegraphers’ Terms.” *American Speech* 4, no. 4 (April 1, 1929): 287–90.

 Camras, Marvin.
 “Magnetic Recording Tapes.” *Transactions of the American Institute of Electrical Engineers* 67, no. 1 (January 1948): 503–6.

-Casper, Louis.
-"Remote Control Advertising and Electric Signaling System".
-US1953072A.
-Richmond Hill, NY, filed September 9, 1930, and issued April 3,
-1934.

-Chun, Wendy Hui Kyong.
-“The Enduring Ephemeral, or the Future Is a Memory.”
-*Critical Inquiry* 35, no. 1 (September 1, 2008): 148–71.

 Clancy, Douglas, George Hobgood, and Frederick May.
 "Data Reading, Recording, and Positioning System."
 US3530448A, filed January 15, 1968, and issued